turbofoxwave/farty-vue/README.md

 Currently this should run on Chrome for (PC/Mac) without issue.
 [Check it out here](https://farty-vue.herokuapp.com)

+## What I've learned from this experiment
+* Validating the classification domain is problematic without also creating some tooling to review how a broad set of data to classify is being mapped.
+  This is important to ensure the expected behavior is produced from the ANN.
+For this app a simple approach would be to create some unit tests that validate the classification mapping of sample food items.

 ## Project setup
 ```
 yarn install